 Bays in the BTES are a transition between the upper estuarine waters and the Gulf of Mexico coastal waters.
 They range in size and, due to coastal land loss, have increased in size and connectiveness over the years (CPRA, 2017; FitzGerald et al., 2003).
-Many bays, especially the more southern ones have continued to increase in salinity with saltwater intrusion from coastal erosion and sea level rise (CPRA, 2017).
-Bays provide important habitat to a range of species, such as brown shrimp, because of the vital nursery grounds in their early life stages.
-Other species, such as bay anchovy, oyster and spotted sea trout spend most of their life cycles in these habitats (Pattillo et al., 1997; Stanley & Sellers, 1986).
+Many bays, especially the more southern ones, have continued to increase in salinity with saltwater intrusion from coastal erosion and sea level rise (CPRA, 2017).
+Bays provide vital nursery grounds for brown shrimp in their early life stages.
+Other species, such as bay anchovy (Anchoa mitchilli), oyster (Crassostrea virginica), and speckled trout spend most of their life cycles in these habitats (Pattillo et al., 1997; Stanley & Sellers, 1986).